demisto/content/Packs/QuestKace/Integrations/QuestKace/QuestKace_description.md

  ## Login to Quest Kace
- Please enter your organization's common user name and password to login.
+ Please enter your organization's common username and password to login.

 ### There are 3 types of users who can access API actions:
 - Administrator: All API actions are available.
 In queries, matching data for all users is returned.